PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 ![opensuse-computer.jpg](/images/opensuse-computer.jpg)

+### SecureBlue Patches

+SecureBlue has a [features page](https://secureblue.dev/features) and has [hardening scripts](https://github.com/secureblue/secureblue/tree/live/files/scripts) for SecureBlue that you can use as a reference for further security hardening.

 ### Ubuntu Pro

 If you are using Ubuntu LTS, consider subscribing to [Ubuntu Pro](https://ubuntu.com/pro).
 Canonical currently allows up to 5 machines with the free subscription.